Senile cataract surgery is the most commonly performed surgical

 Dr. Babizhayev who headed the Russian research team (Innovative Vision

-Products) that developed this innovative treatment, has stated that the
+Products) that developed Can-C Eye Drops, has stated that the

 maximum obtainable results are usually achieved in a 3 to 6 month period,